davidebasile/FORTE2016/README.md

+This tool is now obsolete and has been replaced by FMCAT.
-Check FMCAT repository for an updated version of the tool (not all the functionalities of CAT have been maintained  by FMCAT).
+Check davidebasile/FMCAT repository (not all the functionalities of CAT have been maintained  by FMCAT).

 ----------------------------------------------------------------------------